ClevelandClinicQHS/qhsR/README.md

 devtools::install_github("ClevelandClinicQHS/qhsR")
 ```

-Details of the included functionality follow.
+Details of the included functionality follow, and include:

+1. CCF color palette

 ------------------------------------------------------------------------

-## CCF color palette
+## 1. CCF color palette

 The `ccf_color_palette` functions provide users with easy access to CCF
 brand colors for use in plotting with `ggplot2` or base R.